NITCbase/nitcbase.github.io/docs/Design/Cache Layer/AttrCacheTable.md

     return E_RELNOTOPEN;
   }

-  // for all the attributes in the Attribute Cache Table corresponding to the relation with relId.
+  for(/*all attributes corresponding to relation with relId */) {
+    if(/* the attrName/offset field of the AttrCatEntry is equal to the input attrName/attrOffset */)
     {
-    if(/* the attrName/offset field of the AttrCatEntry is equal to the input attrName/attrOffset */) {
       // copy the attrCatBuf to the corresponding Attribute Catalog entry in
-      //the Attribute Cache Table.
+      // the Attribute Cache Table.

       // set the dirty flag of the corresponding Attribute Cache entry in the
       // Attribute Cache Table.